ZainabZaman/EnglishLanguageTutor/README.md

 ## Lessons_Evaluation

-This Python script serves as an English Language Tutor, providing lessons and evaluating user responses for pronunciation, accuracy, completeness, fluency, and pitch.
+This project serves as an English Language Tutor, providing lessons and evaluating user responses for pronunciation, accuracy, completeness, fluency, and pitch.

 ## Overview